CELEBRATING OUR 15TH ANNIVERSARY

 Morrinsville Art Gallery Volunteers

-The Morrinsville Art Gallery Charitable Trust celebrates its 15th Anniversary this year as the proud heart of community art in the Matamata-Piako District!
+The Morrinsville Art Gallery Charitable Trust celebrates it's 15th Anniversary in October 2025 as the proud heart of community art in the Matamata-Piako District!

 We work passionately to create a welcoming and vibrant space for both locals and visitors in Morrinsville and throughout the beautiful Waikato Region.